 Financial.
 The VA has established a Maximum Net Worth limit, which is adjusted annually.
 For 2023, the Net Worth limit is $150,538.
 Net Worth is calculated by adding the recurring income and countable assets, then subtracting the cost of care.
 If the total is less than $150,538, the applicant should qualify.
 If the total is above the Net Worth Limit, legal planning may be required.

 How Can I Qualify for Aid and Attendance Benefits?

-Countable VA Aid and Attendance Income Requirements for 2020
+Countable VA Aid and Attendance Income Requirements

 Your “countable income” must be less than the Maximum Annual Pension Rate.
 In other words, a veteran or surviving spouse cannot have annual income greater than the maximum annual VA pension benefit amount he or she potentially can receive.
 Don’t forget that the income of both spouses is counted for married veterans.

 So what does “countable income” include?
 It is simply all of the income a veteran or surviving spouse receives, regardless of source.
 These sources may include earnings from work, retirement and pension payments, social security, and social security disability payments.
 Nevertheless, “countable income” may be reduced by subtracting Unreimbursed Medical Expenses (UMEs) from annual income.
 What are some examples of UMEs?
 They include the cost of home health services, dentures, hearing aids, wheelchairs, premiums for health insurance, and even prescription drugs.
 Although UMEs may be deducted to lower countable income, increasing the pension benefit amount, it is not that simple.
 The calculations can be rather complicated.